MicroByre/public-assessments/uiux/README.md

 The output should automatically be in the correct place for the Flask application.

-If you are build a React application, just start with the configuration as it already has been provided to you.
+If you are building a React application, just start with the configuration as it already has been provided to you.

 If you are using something else, just place the static content and other assets in the `fe_service/frontend` directory.
 The current content in that direct is the direct result of a React build.